What to do if…

 What to do now

-- Ask for written confirmation of your suspension terms (today).
+- Ask for written confirmation of your suspension terms today.
 Your employer may not be legally required to give a suspension letter, but written confirmation helps prevent misunderstandings.
-Ask HR/your manager to confirm:
+Ask HR or your manager to confirm:

-- whether it is on full pay (and what happens to benefits/commission)
+- whether it is on full pay, and what happens to benefits, commission, or contractual extras

 - who your single point of contact is

 - Ask how the suspension will be reviewed.
-Request (in writing) how often it will be reviewed, how you’ll be updated, and who can change the restrictions (for example, if you’re later allowed limited contact for handover).
+Request, in writing, how often it will be reviewed, how you will be updated, and who can change any restrictions.

 - Confirm practical rules that people commonly trip over.
 Ask: